awslabs/duvet/design/coverage-model-v2-decisions.md

 detection reclassify the lines they can identify — exactly matching the current implementation's behavior where lines start as `Unknown` and get reclassified incrementally.

+## Decision 10: Move files to `duvet-coverage`, don't copy

+### Context

+The coverage model code (`types.rs`, `scopes.rs`, `target_resolution.rs`,
+`execution_propagation.rs`, `annotation_execution.rs`, `proofs.rs`) needs to
+be extracted into a standalone `duvet-coverage` crate for Verus isolation (Decision 5) and clean commit decomposition.

+The original extraction prompt proposed copying the files — leaving the originals in `duvet/src/query/coverage_model/` until a later "wiring commit" switched `duvet` to depend on `duvet-coverage` and deleted the originals.
+This was designed to make the extraction commit a pure addition (no modifications to existing files), enabling a clean commit sequence where each commit is independently buildable.

+### Option A: Copy files, wire later

+Copy the 6 files into `duvet-coverage/src/`.
+The originals stay in `duvet/src/query/coverage_model/`.
+A subsequent "wiring commit" adds `duvet-coverage` as a dependency of `duvet`, updates imports, and deletes the originals.

+- Pro: The extraction commit is a pure addition — no existing files change.
+  Each commit in the sequence builds independently.
+Clean for review.
+- Con: Two copies of the same code exist between the extraction and wiring commits.
+If any bug is found in the model during that window, it must be fixed in both places.
+The duplication is a maintenance hazard, even if short-lived.

+### Option B: Move files, wire in the same commit

+Move the 6 files into `duvet-coverage/src/`.
+Delete `duvet/src/query/coverage_model/`.
+Add `duvet-coverage` as a dependency of `duvet` and update all imports — all in one commit.

+- Pro: No code duplication at any point.
+Single source of truth for the coverage model from the moment it's extracted.
+Simpler to reason about.
+- Con: The extraction commit modifies existing files (`query.rs`, `checks/coverage.rs`, `classify/mod.rs`, `classify/java.rs`).
+The commit is
+  larger and touches more files.
+The clean "pure addition" property is lost.

+### Decision: Option B (move files, wire in the same commit)

+The duplication hazard of Option A outweighs the review cleanliness benefit.
+The import changes in `duvet` are mechanical (replacing `crate::query::coverage_model::` with `duvet_coverage::`) and easy to verify.
+The commit is larger but every change is straightforward.

+This collapses the original prompt's "extraction commit" and "wiring commit" into a single commit.

+## Decision 11: BTreeMap/BTreeSet for coverage model collections

+### Context

+The coverage model uses `BTreeMap<u64, CoverageStatus>` for `CoverageReport` and `BTreeSet<u64>` for the execution set.
+The alternative is `HashMap`/ `HashSet`, which are also in `std::collections` and satisfy the "no external dependencies" constraint.

+### Option A: HashMap/HashSet

+Use hash-based collections for O(1) average-case lookups.

+- Pro: Faster for large inputs.
+Standard choice for most Rust code.
+- Con: Non-deterministic iteration order.
+Verus's subset of Rust may not support `HashMap`/`HashSet` (they depend on `RandomState` and the `hash` trait machinery).
+Makes proofs harder — iteration order affects reasoning about loops over collections.

+### Option B: BTreeMap/BTreeSet

+Use tree-based collections for deterministic, sorted iteration.

+- Pro: Deterministic iteration order.
+Verus supports `BTreeMap`/`BTreeSet` more naturally because they don't depend on hashing.
+Sorted order makes debugging and test output reproducible.
+Proofs over sorted iteration are simpler.
+- Con: O(log n) lookups instead of O(1).
+For the sizes involved (thousands of lines per file, not millions), this is negligible.

+### Decision: Option B (BTreeMap/BTreeSet)

+The coverage model operates on per-file data (typically hundreds to low thousands of lines).
+The O(log n) vs O(1) difference is irrelevant at this scale.
+Deterministic iteration is valuable for Verus proofs, reproducible test output, and debuggability.
+The BTree collections are the right choice for code that will be formally verified.

+## Decision 12: Duvet annotation paths unchanged after crate extraction

+### Context

+The `proofs.rs` file contains duvet annotations like `//= design/coverage-model-v2-spec.md#property-1-no-false-positives`.
+After moving from `duvet/src/query/coverage_model/proofs.rs` to `duvet-coverage/src/proofs.rs`, the relative filesystem path from the source file to the spec changes.

+### Option A: Update annotation paths to use `../design/...`

+Change the annotations to reflect the new relative path from the `duvet-coverage/` crate directory.

+- Pro: Paths are "correct" relative to the file's new location.
+- Con: Duvet doesn't resolve annotation paths relative to the source file.
+It uses `resolve_file()`, which walks up from the manifest directory looking for the path.
+Changing to `../design/...` would break resolution.

+### Option B: Keep annotation paths as `design/coverage-model-v2-spec.md`

+Leave the annotation paths unchanged.
+Duvet's `resolve_file()` walks up from the crate's manifest directory to the workspace root, where `design/coverage-model-v2-spec.md` exists.

+- Pro: Paths resolve correctly.
+No change needed.
+Consistent with how all other duvet annotations work (they use workspace-root-relative paths for local specs).
+- Con: The path doesn't match the filesystem relationship from the file's directory.
+But this is how duvet works — it's not a con, it's the design.

+### Decision: Option B (keep paths unchanged)

+Duvet's path resolution walks up the directory tree from the crate manifest.
+The annotation path `design/coverage-model-v2-spec.md` resolves correctly from any crate in the workspace because the workspace root contains the `design/` directory.
+The only configuration change needed is adding `duvet-coverage/**/*.rs` as a source pattern in `.duvet/config.toml` so duvet scans the new crate for annotations.

+## Decision 13: Existing unit tests are sufficient for the extracted crate

+### Context

+Each of the 6 files being extracted has comprehensive `#[cfg(test)]` modules with tests covering the spec examples (Sections 6.1–6.8), edge cases, and the 6 correctness properties.
+The question is whether additional tests are needed in the new crate.

+### Option A: Add integration-level tests

+Write additional tests in `duvet-coverage/tests/` that exercise the full pipeline (classify → scope tree → target resolution → execution propagation → annotation execution check) as integration tests.

+- Pro: Tests the composition of all modules.
+Catches integration bugs that per-module tests might miss.
+- Con: The `annotation_execution.rs` tests already compose all three phases (they call `is_annotation_executed`, which internally calls `annotation_target` and `execution_set`).
+Adding more integration tests would be redundant with the existing composition tests.

+### Option B: Carry over existing tests as-is

+Move the `#[cfg(test)]` modules with the source files.
+No new tests.

+- Pro: The existing tests are comprehensive and already test composition.
+  Formal verification with Verus (Decision 5) will replace exhaustive unit testing — Verus proves properties over all inputs, not just the ones we write tests for.
+Adding more example-based tests provides diminishing returns when the goal is formal proof.
+- Con: No new coverage.
+But the existing coverage is already thorough.

+### Decision: Option B (carry over existing tests)

+The existing per-module tests are comprehensive.
+The `annotation_execution.rs` tests already exercise the full three-phase pipeline.
+The long-term strategy is formal verification with Verus, which will prove the correctness properties over all inputs.
+Adding more example-based tests now would be redundant work that Verus will supersede.